chukwuk/chukwuk.github.io/_blogs/euclidean-distance-matrix-project/index.md

 ## Kernel 3: Shared Memory Cache-Blocking

-The kernel 3 function has a compute throughput and memory throughput of 1520 GFLOPS and 516 GB/s based on nsight compute analysis.
+Shared memory is an on-chip memory has 100x lower latency and higher memory bandwith than uncached global memory (provided there is no bank conflict).
+The shared memory is used to avoid redundant transfer from global memory by different threads in a block.
+Shared memory also enable cooperation between threads in a block.
+Each thread in a block loads a chunk of the 2D coardinates points data in shared memory, after that each threads in a block uses all the data loaded in the shared memory to compute the euclidean distance.
+The use of shared memory increased compute throughput and memory throughput to 1520 GFLOPS and 516 GB/s based on nsight compute analysis.
+Additionally, the number of bytes utilized by each thread for global load increased from 14.7 bytes per sector(32 bytes) to 31.7 per sector(32 bytes).
+The number of bytes utilized by each thread is 31.7 bytes instead of 32 bytes because the reference 2D coordinates point data is loaded two times into shared memory.

 ```cuda
 // Kernel function with shared memory